fdrgsp/cali/README.md

 - **Experiment Type**: since `cali` was designed to work with [micromanager-gui](https://github.com/fdrgsp/micromanager-gui), which supports spatio-temporal optogenetic stimulation, the user can select the `Evoked Activity` experiment type.
 This enables input of stimulation metadata used during acquisition and allows splitting results into stimulated vs non-stimulated ROIs.
 - **Calcium Traces and Peaks Analysis**: parameters for calcium peak detection and analysis of calcium traces.
 - **Inferred Spikes**: parameters for analysis of inferred spikes obtained from OASIS deconvolution.
 This includes detection thresholds, burst detection parameters, and correlation / synchrony analysis between ROIs.
-- **Cluster Analysis**: groups ROIs into functional clusters based on their pairwise denoised ΔF/F correlation patterns using Hierarchical clustering (Ward's linkage), with automatic or fixed number of clusters (see [Cluster Analysis](#cluster-analysis) for details).
+- **Cluster Analysis**: groups ROIs into functional clusters based on their pairwise denoised ΔF/F correlation patterns using Hierarchical clustering (Ward's linkage), with automatic or fixed number of clusters.
 - **Metadata**: additional experiment metadata (e.g. frame rate).
 The frame rate here is linked to the one in the Extraction tab; changing one will update the other.
 - **Number of Threads**: number of threads for running the analysis across wells/FOVs.
 Keep this low if you experience memory issues.
 - **CCG Worker Processes**: number of worker processes for parallel CCG (Cross-Correlogram) computation.
 CCG computation is the most time-consuming part of FOV analysis and uses multiprocessing to parallelize across ROI pairs.
 Default is CPU count - 2.
 Higher values speed up computation but use more memory.